-For this example, the simulation will run for 45 minutes, with a time step of 1 minute.
+Set the Start Time as 0 and the Stop Time as 45 minutes, with a time step of 1 minute.
 The output will be saved to the output file for every time step.
 The Transient Control window should appear as shown in Figure 5.10.